MattSarno/MattSarno/README.md

 - 👋 Hi, I’m @MattSarno
-- 👀 I’m interested in game development, new tech, and any form of .net development
+- 👀 I’m interested in game development, new tech, and any form of software development
-- 🌱 I’m currently learning graphical programming with vulkan, directx, and opengl.
+- 🌱 I’m currently learning graphical programming with vulkan, directx, and opengl
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...